evansd/whitenoise/docs/base.rst

     applications you would be better off using the :doc:`DjangoWhiteNoise <django>` class which makes integration easier.

-To enable WhiteNoise you need to wrap your existing WSGI application in a WhiteNoise instance and tell it where to find your static files.
+To enable WhiteNoise you need to wrap your existingV WSGI application in a WhiteNoise instance and tell it where to find your static files.
 For example:

 .. code-block:: python